Mixing and localisation in random time-periodic quantum circuits of Clifford unitaries: Introduction

 In the model under consideration, the number of modes per site $N$ is a free parameter that controls the behaviour of the system.
 In the large-$N$ regime ($N \gg \log L$) we obtain the above-mentioned indistinguishability between the evolution operator \eqref{eq:halfinteger} and a Haar-random unitary, which increases with $N$.
 (We recall that large-$N$ is the relevant regime in holographic quantum gravity.)
-In the opposite regime ($N \ll \log L$) our model displays a novel form of localisation \cite{Nandkishore_2015}, produced by the appearance of effective one-sided walls that prevent perturbations from crossing the wall in one direction but not the other.
-Interestingly, this localised phase seems to challenge the existing classification \cite{Imbrie_2016}.
+In the opposite regime ($N \ll \log L$) our model displays a novel form of localisation produced by the appearance of effective one-sided walls that prevent perturbations from crossing the wall in one direction but not the other.
+Interestingly, this localised phase seems to challenge the existing classification.
 On one hand, our model is not a system of free or interacting particles, so it does not fit in the framework of Anderson localisation.
 On the other hand, the evolution of each local operator is strictly confined to a finite region, so it does not behave as many-body localised.
+See \cite{Imbrie_2016} for the description of the differences among Anderson and many-body localisation and \cite{Nandkishore_2015} for a recent physicists' review on localisation phenomena.

 This model also challenges the classification of integrable and chaotic quantum systems.
-On one hand, it has a phase-space description of the dynamics \cite{Koenig_2014} (see appendix \ref{app:CliffordPhaseSpace}) like that of quasi-free bosons and fermions, and it can be efficiently simulated on a classical computer \cite{Aaronson_2004, Gottesman_1998}.
+On one hand, it has a phase-space description of the dynamics like that of quasi-free bosons and fermions, and it can be efficiently simulated on a classical computer \cite{Aaronson_2004, Gottesman_1998}.
+See reference \cite{Koenig_2014} for an algorithmic classification of the elements of the Clifford group and appendix \ref{app:CliffordPhaseSpace} for the description of the Clifford group phase space.
 On the other hand, this model does not have anything close to local (or low-weight) integrals of motions, and it behaves like Haar-random dynamics in a way that quasi-free systems do not.
 Therefore, we believe that Clifford dynamics is valuable for mapping the landscape of many-body phenomena.
-It is also important to recall that we live in the age of synthetic quantum matter \cite{Bloch_2012}, and models similar to ours have actually been implemented on quantum simulators \cite{Arute_2019}.
+It is also important to recall that we live in the age of synthetic quantum matter, see the review \cite{Bloch_2012}, and models similar to ours have actually been implemented on quantum simulators, like in the recent Google's experiment \cite{Arute_2019}.